AstroMined/debtonator/docs/test_failure_resolution_plan.md

 ### liability_repository_advanced.py

-- [ ] Fix test_get_bills_for_account: "'int' object has no attribute 'primary_account_id'"
+- [x] Fix test_get_bills_for_account: "'int' object has no attribute 'primary_account_id'"
-  - Fix relationship loading in repository method
-  - Ensure account objects are properly instantiated
+  - Fixed by rewriting the query construction to avoid SQLAlchemy union operation issues
+  - Implemented a two-step query approach:
+    1. Collect liability IDs from primary account and split queries separately
+    2. Use a final query with `Liability.id.in_(combined_ids)` to retrieve full entity objects
+  - This pattern preserves ORM mappings and returns complete Liability objects instead of just IDs

 ### recurring_bill_repository_advanced.py